anderson-tsai/Facebook-Messenger-Analyzer/README.txt

 	Then run analyzer.py to analyze data and provide user statistics or run chatbot.py, and enter the name of a group chat or the name of a person that you have chatted with, and get an interactive chatbot for a person or group.

-To the name of user or file directory, edit only settings.ini
+To change the name of user or file directory, edit only settings.ini